ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 So we have three different CPU clusters since `cpu4/cpu5` and `cpu6/cpu7` can be controlled independently.
 This is important since Rockchip uses PVTM (Process-Voltage-Temperature Monitor) on its new RK3566/RK3568/RK3588 SoCs which [is somewhat part of Silicon Lifecycle Management (SLM)](https://www.synopsys.com/glossary/what-are-pvt-sensors.html).
 The PVT sensors are sensing process variability and operating environment of the SoC at least while booting and both cpufreq driver and an integrated MCU then decide about clockspeeds and supply voltages which could change over time since silicon is aging.

+The actual clockspeeds are currently controlled by a HW mechanism called [PVTPLL](https://www.collabora.com/news-and-blog/blog/2024/02/21/almost-a-fully-open-source-boot-chain-for-rockchips-rk3588/#qcom4018).
+Control could be handed over to cpufreq driver but then instabilities might occur with DVFS settings that work well with PVTPLL.

 On my dev sample the cpufreq driver enables the 2400 MHz cpufreq OPP on both A76 clusters but for example on [Willy Tarreau's board `cpu4/cpu5` get only 2304 MHz as highest OPP and `cpu6/cpu7` 2352 MHz](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/62).

 Real clockspeeds are a different thing since even if on my board the 2400 MHz OPP is enabled [the A76 cores in reality clock with just 2350 MHz](https://forum.radxa.com/t/introduce-rock-5-model-b-arm-desktop-level-sbc/8361/590?u=tkaiser).
 With Rockchip's BSP kernel `dmesg` output contains some PVTM info.
 My board: